pantunes/xtcryptosignals/README.md

 ```

 ### Results
-The Ticker service uses multi-processing and it takes around 6 seconds to collect data of 70 crypto-currencies symbols pairs from 7 exchanges and save it in 11 collections in MongoDB.
+The Ticker service uses multi-processing as it can take advantage of a multi-core CPU.
+It takes around 6 seconds to collect data of 70 crypto-currencies symbols pairs from 7 exchanges and save it in 11 collections in MongoDB.
-(This performance figure depends on used hardware and Internet connection / latency)
+(This performance figure mainly depends on used hardware as CPU cores and Internet connection / latency)

 ### RESTFul Server API
 ### Start service